AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingLeaderboardScoreAnomalyDetectionModel.md

       -- The probability value here means how likely it is that the data point is "normal" in relative to its neighbours.
 It is based on kValue.

+      -- The higher the probability value, the more likely it is to be an outlier.

       probabilityValue = probabilityVector[playerIndex][1]

-      -- Above this probability value threshold, we consider them as normal.

-      if (probabilityValue >= probabilityValueThreshold) then continue end
+      if (probabilityValue <= probabilityValueThreshold) then continue end

       -- Otherwise, remove this data from the leaderboard.